Georgia does not mandate short-term disability insurance covering off-the-job accidents and illnesses lasting less than one year.

 COVID-19

-Short-term disability for COVID-19 helps illustrate the fifth qualifying condition rule.
+Short-term disability from COVID-19 illustrates the fifth qualifying condition rule.
 Your policy will not pay benefits unless the insured is under a doctor’s care.

 Disability insurance does not cover the care of family members.
 When parents stop working to tend to a child with COVID-19, they are not under a doctor’s care.
 However, they could file a claim if they catch the virus and see their physician.